bengsfort/ipc-talk/presentation/slides.md

 ---
 transition: fade
-layout: Statement
+layout: statement
 ---

-# Are we really creating an event emitter for an event emitter?
+# Are we really creating<br />an event emitter for<br />an event emitter?

 <v-click>Yes.</v-click>